-Evaluating the proposed framework and implementation of the scenario described in Section 2 is difficult considering its complexity (i.e., it involves a multitude of parameters concerning PIR, IA, and their connection).
+Evaluating the proposed framework and implementation of the scenario described in Section II is difficult considering its complexity (i.e., it involves a multitude of parameters concerning PIR, IA, and their connection).
 The proposed problem space is also uncommon and there is little to compare to in the literature.

 Figure 4 shows a comparison between the best possible (bp) estimates of the attack probability (probably the most interesting plan alternative for a decision-maker) and two of our RPIR estimates.
-The bp estimate is achieved given continual and accurate observations of all agents.
+The bp estimate is achieved given continual and accurate observations of all agents and is shown for comparison.
 The first RPIR estimate represents our center of gravity (cg) attack estimate from the set of posteriors (Eq.
 2).
-Here, we represent uncertainty intervals (dashed), $[\min \Pi_t^{\text{attack}}; \max \Pi_t^{\text{attack}}]$, of the posteriors as well.
-We also show the maximum entropy estimate (me) calculated using Eq.
-3 (dash and dot in the figure).
-Both estimates are dependent on the implemented IA, described in Section 5, using the PR_μ preference relation.
+Here, we represent uncertainty intervals (dashed),